lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This specification includes several SCHC F/R modes, which

 - allow for a range of reliability options, such as optional SCHC Fragment retransmission
-- support various LPWAN characteristics, including variable MTU.
+- support various LPWAN characteristics, such as links with variable MTU or unidirectional links.

 More modes may be defined in the future.